 Spoon into jars and cap tightly.

-This recipe fills about 7 or 8 of the small two ounce jars as shown below.
+This recipe makes plenty to share!
+It will fill about 7 or 8 of the small 2-ounce jars as shown in the photo below.